mpflynnx/terraform-beginner-bootcamp-2023-azure/journal/week0.md

 - Register a Terraform Cloud account.
 - Setup Terraform Cloud, create new project and workspace.
 - Setup Terraform Cloud workspace variables for Azure Service Principal.
 - Use Terraform Random Provider to generate a unique Azure Storage account name.
 - Use Terraform Azure provider to provision an Azure Storage account and blob storage.
+- Setup Static Website Hosting on a storage account.
 - Terraform state file stored safely in Terraform Cloud.